natalieskupchenko/The-Garibaldi-at-Squamish-A-Terrain-Suitability-Analysis/README.md

 If continuing this project, I would:
 1. Conduct temporal analysis of snowpack data (past 50 years)
 2. Model future snow conditions under climate scenarios
-3. Perform economic analysis: does 912 viable hectares support 2,500 jobs?
+3. Perform economic analysis: does only 32% of viable terrain in the project area support 2,500 jobs?
 4. Analyze infrastructure costs (roads, lifts) in remaining viable terrain
 5. Compare to other ski resort proposals rejected/approved in BC